organisciak/dissertation/document/3_apriori.md

 In keeping with goals of the proposed dissertation to explore and develop methods for controlling intercoder reliability, this sub-study will compare the effect of task design on collected information retrieval data.
 Scoped to a reasonable parameterization of crowdsourcing as it is commonly practiced in information retrieval -- a typical encoding task performed by paid crowds, the following questions will be pursued:

- * __RQ1__: Which approaches to collection interface designs are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?
+ * __RQ1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?

  * __RQ2__: Is there a significant difference in the quality, reliability, and consistency of crowd contributions for the same task collected through different collection interfaces?